zongyf02/mlax/README.md

 model-parallelism very easy to develop in [mlax].

 ## Sharp bits<a id="sharp-bits"></a>
-[mlax] is an actively developped research project.
-Expect some sharp edges!
+[mlax] is an actively developed research project.
+Expect some sharp bits!

 In addition to [JAX's sharp bits](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html), here are some behaviors of [mlax] that differ from other ML libraries: